delannoyk/SoundcloudSDK/sources/Pods/1PasswordExtension/README.md

 		[self showChangePasswordFailedAlertWithMessage:@"The new passwords and the confirmation password must match"];
 		return;
 	}

-	/*
-	 These are the three scenarios that are supported:
-	 1. A single matching Login is found: 1Password will enter edit mode for that Login and will update its password using the value for AppExtensionPasswordKey.
-	 2. More than a one matching Logins are found: 1Password will display a list of all matching Logins.
-The user must choose which one to update.
-Once in edit mode, the Login will be updated with the new password.
-	 3. No matching login is found: 1Password will create a new Login using the optional fields if available to populate its properties.
-	*/

 	NSDictionary *loginDetails = @{
 									  AppExtensionTitleKey: @"ACME", // Optional, used for the third schenario only